theneekz/emailBuilder/README.md

 ### to

-`email` addresses must be one string separated by semicolons and a space.
+`to` email addresses must be one string separated by semicolons and a space.

 ### subject